uiuc-sst/pseudo-swahili/README.md

 ln -s ../../wsj/s5/utils utils
 ```

-To install the Voxforge data:
+To install the Voxforge data (this takes 45 minutes, and eats 25 GB of disk space):
 ```
 ./getdata.sh
 ```